 The non-federal sponsors will be responsible for acquiring and furnishing all lands, easements, rights-of-way, relocations (i.e., P.L.
 91-646 relocations and utility/facility relocations), borrow material, and dredged or excavated material disposal areas (LERRD) for the project areas, as required.
-All lands needed for this project will be acquired as an easement interest, with the exception of the land needed for the pump stations.
+All lands needed for this project will be acquired in fee, with the exception of the land needed for the flood protection levee easements, staging areas, perpetual road easements, and borrow area easements.
 Avoiding residential property impacts, where possible, has been a criterion in the development of the Recommended Plan.
-It is estimated that the Recommended Plan requires a total of 783.95 acres and impacts 468 parcels:
+It is estimated that the Recommended Plan requires a total of 510.75 acres and impacts approximately 401 parcels:

-- 696.66 acres in Perpetual Beach Storm Damage Reduction Easements, - 54.14 acres in Flood Protection Levee Easements, - 20.37 acres in Bank Protection Easements, - 10.73 acres in Temporary Work Area Easements and; - 2.05 acres in Fee; excluding minerals.
+- 329.25 acres in Perpetual Beach Storm Damage Reduction Easements, - 27.47 acres in Flood Protection Levee Easements, - 32.75 acres in Bank Protection Easements, - 117.30 acres in Temporary Work Area Easements and; - 3.98 acres in Fee; excluding minerals.